-After spending a lot of time doing my own research, I decided to go with a refurbished AC compressor kit from eBay (this is affiliate link).
+After spending a lot of time doing my own research, I decided to go with one of these refurbished AC compressor kits (this is Amazon affiliate link).
 It came with the same 1-year warranty just like the new units!
 It cost exactly 3 times less than the new ones from a local dealer or auto parts stores!
 And on top of that, this kit comes with everything you will need for the repair already included: new receiver dryer, expansion valve, lubricating oil and a set of o-rings!
 At the time of this writing, I had this AC compressor kit installed for almost a year now, and I haven’t had any problems with it.
 And I use AC all the time in our endless Floridian summer…

 Optional: as a part of this repair you will also be removing a serpentine drive belt (see step 11 below).
 If your drive belt is stretched, cracked or damaged, this would be a good time to replace it as well.
 Inspect the drive belt before starting this repair, and if necessary order it at the same time when buying AC compressor repair kit.